seanhuber/sr_log/README.md

 sr_log :user_updates, "This is my message"
 ```

 `sr_log` will create a `./log/2016_12_user_updates.log` file if one does not already exist (except that it will use current year/month for the prefix).
-Then it will write the line "This is my message" to the logfile after a timestamp.
+Then it will write the line "This is my message" to the logfile.

 Optionally you can pass named arguments to the `sr_log` method:

 Argument: `:dir`, type: `string`.
 Use `:dir` to set a custom path for where the logfile is saved.

 Argument: `:current_user`, type: `Object`.
 Use `:current_user` to specify that the message is being logged by a use.
-This will add a `"Logged by user: #{current_user}"` line after the timestamp in the logfile.
+This will add a `"Logged by user: #{current_user}"` line to the logfile before the message.

 ## License